ellamind/inference-hive/README.md

 ## Usage

+### 0. Prerequisites
+All commands below assume that you are in the `inference-hive` root directory and that your shell has the default env activated.
+You can activate it by running `pixi shell`, or `pixi shell --manifest-path /path/to/existing/pixi.toml` to use a pre-installed env.

 ### 1. Dataset Preparation
 This toolkit ingests data through huggingface datasets or parquet files.
 The dataset must contain: